A shocking new study has turned the parachuting world upside down.

 In it, study results showed that study subjects had given five-star, two-thumbs-up reviews to the proposed product line extension.
 Presented with such powerful evidence, he was eager to approve the substantial investment.
 That is, until I showed him that the study subjects were all stout brand loyalists who loved everything the company made and there was not a shred of evidence to indicate how the market at large would react.

 You don’t have to go it alone anymore.
 Now you can hire a pro to look closely at the reports you’re seeing and the people who are providing them.
-Go to davidallanvan.com to see how you can learn how to avoid these and other misinformation traps.
+It’s time you learned how to avoid these and other misinformation traps.

 Take a Closer Look, Volume 2, is free to Kindle Unlimited customers.
 The best way to protect yourself against the manipulations, distortions and fabrications that are more and more prevalent these days is to learn how to see through them.